 In case the weather does not permit, you may have to use a plastic cover to provide extra storage.
 Some washing machines have driers that can handle such items.
 You may consider using it for the application if need be.

-Common Tips For Great Cleaning Exercise
+Common Tips For Great Paint Roller Cleaning

 Now that you know the best way to clean the paint rollers, isn’t it also wise to familiarize yourself with the common tips which may guarantee great cleaning exercise and outcomes?
 We have sampled five of the best tips of that kind below:

-Tip I: Recycle the Roller
+Tip 1: Recycle the Roller

 If you plan to pain surfaces more often, you do not have to clean the roller after each session.
 Instead, wrap it in a plastic bag.
 Thereafter, tuck it in a refrigerator until such a time when you might need it again.